TetianaBogoliubova/Diplom/README.md

 | teacher_id  | char(36)     | teacher's id, foreign key                      |
 | role        | char(36)     | name of the role for authorization             |

+# Contribution
+If you would like to contribute to my project, please follow the instructions.
+Your contribution can include suggestions for new features, bug fixes, testing, etc.

+- Fork my Project
+- Create your Feature Branch (git checkout -b feature/NewFeature)
+- Commit your Changes (git commit -m 'Add some NewFeature')
+- Push to the Branch (git push origin feature/NewFeature)
+- Open a Pull Request